zkadish/img-reg-track-vid-stream/PROMPTS.md

 2. Implement tracking for detected objects?
 3. Add performance metrics (FPS counter)?
 4. Make any other modifications to the current implementation?

+Would you like me to:
+1. Add more visual feedback options?
+2. Implement additional selection tools (like polygon selection)?
+3. Add more UI customization options?
+4. Make any other improvements to the interface?